 You may ask, why are we going back to the US right now?
 For several reasons.
 But our biggest motivator is attending our friend’s small wedding in February.
-Since we were going back for that, we decided to spend more time with Tom’s siblings in Arizona and for me to meet up with my sister Julie who lives in Los Angeles, in Scottsdale, Arizona.
+Since we were going back for that, we decided to spend more time with Tom’s siblings in Arizona and meet up with my sister Julie who lives in Los Angeles, in Scottsdale, Arizona.

 During this US visit, we won’t be visiting Minnesota.
 It will be winter there, and neither of us cares to tackle the cold, the ice, and the snow.
 Once we know more about upcoming cruises, we’ll plan another time to be in Minnesota and Nevada to visit mine and Tom’s family, which surely will be during fall, spring or summer.

 For now, we continue to consider where in the world we long to visit and how and when it will be possible based on current travel restrictions due to the pandemic.
 We’ll have plenty of time while in Arizona to work on this further.